Dr Timothy Heppell

 - BA Politics

-- Elected Fellow of the Royal Historical Society 2017
+- I was elected as a Fellow of the Royal Historical Society in 2017.

 Research groups and institutes